Thanks for your interest in the Bike Tech in School program!

 - We can also provide information on becoming a Retail Sponsor or Member if you want to start contributing to the program right away!
 We’ll work on developing programs in your area from there.

-- This program is all about community, so you may also want to contact other local bike shops, cycling clubs, community cycling advocates or environmental education organizations.
+- This program is all about community, so you may also want to connect with other local bike shops, cycling clubs, community cycling advocates or environmental education organizations.
 If the high school has a bicycle racing team, they can also be a terrific alliance.
 Having the support of the bicycling businesses and organizations can be a plus when approaching the school.

 STEP 2: Connect with School Administration and Affiliated CTE/ROP Program